Our Impact

 2020

-• Worked closely with representatives from the U.S. Mint, the community and park staff to launch the 2020 Connecticut state quarter in the “America the Beautiful” series featuring Weir Farm, A National Park for Art.
-Designed a unique announcement campaign to promote and commemorate the 2020 CT Quarter.
+• Worked closely with representatives from the U.S. Mint, the community, and park staff to launch the 2020 Connecticut state quarter in the America the Beautiful coin series featuring Weir Farm, A National Park for Art.

-• Led the initiative, collaborating with Weir Farm Art Alliance and United States congressional delegates, to introduce a bill in both the Senate and House of Representatives to change the park’s designation from Weir Farm National Historic Site to Weir Farm National Historical Park to better represent the park’s complex cultural, natural and recreational resources to the public.
+• Led the initiative, collaborating with Weir Farm Art Alliance and United States congressional delegates, to introduce a bill in both the Senate and House of Representatives to change the park’s designation from Weir Farm National Historic Site to Weir Farm National Historical Park to better represent the park’s complex cultural, natural, and recreational resources to the public.

 2019